Social housing waiting lists

 For more information about choice-based letting contact your local authority.

-If you or a member of your household has previously been in local authority housing, the housing authority will not allocate housing to you if you or a household member have done any of the following:
+If you or a member of your household has previously been in local authority housing, the housing authority will not allocate housing to you if you or a household member have:

-- Damaged a dwelling or site previously provided by any housing authority, without repairing the property or paying for repairs
+- Damaged a property previously provided by a housing authority, without repairing the property or paying for repairs

 - Breached the terms of a local authority tenancy agreement, leading to the authority ending the tenancy